michael-sumner/go-make-things/content/articles/2018-11-28-what-makes-someone-a-good-front-end-developer.md

 I Google how to do things---sometimes really basic things---every single day.

 As you know, I share a ton of code snippets and helper functions in these articles.
-I even have to look up my own code all the time.
+I have to look up my own code *all the time*.

 I created [an entire website of code snippets and helper functions](https://vanillajstoolkit.com/) just so that I wouldn't have to keep Googling the same stuff over and over again.